Thibault-GILLARD/EPF-API-TP/README.md

   - Django, Flask and FastAPI have equivalent performance.

+Answer: FastAPI is renowned for its increased speed and performance compared with Django and Flask.

 - **Question 3:** What is an endpoint in the context of REST APIs?\*

   - A unique IP address associated with an API.